High-End Cables For Audio

 High-quality speakers are the most obvious part of such a system and we all know that, if you want good sound-quality, you have to invest some money here.
 A high-end amplifier is the second key component.
 If you are after an audio system that others can only dream off, dig deep into your pocket, so you don’t end up with a cheap device that brings awful results.

-The last component that especially salesmen claim makes all the difference are high-end cables, which connect audio source , amplifier and speakers to one another.
+The last component that especially salesmen claim makes all the difference are high-end cables, which connect audio source, amplifier and speakers to one another.
 But can you really make out a difference between cheap and an expensive audio cables, if the rest of the setup is exactly the same?
-Or is this just a marketing gig and there is no difference between them in terms of sound quality that they deliver?
+Or is this just a marketing gig and there is no difference between cables in terms of sound quality they can deliver?

-First of all, there is no point in denying that super low-quality audio cables can only deliver low-quality of sound.
-The reason being that there are flaws in the manufacturing process and cheap material is used.
+First of all, there is no point in denying that super low-quality audio cables can only deliver low-quality sound.
+The reason being that there are flaws in the manufacturing process, and cheap material is being used.

 High-End Cables For Video

 If we mention high-end cables for video, nowadays, we are talking about HDMI-technology.
 Again, if you want good video quality, you need at least a decent TV and video source in the first place.
 But what about high-end cables?
 Does it make sense to spend up to several hundred dollars for a HDMI cable that is supposed to improve our cinematic experience?

 To put it briefly, so called “high-end” video cables are a rip-off and except for durability, they have no benefit over a cheap cable that would justify their sometimes ridiculous price.
 There is no picture or sound-quality difference between a 8-foot-long HDMI cable for $5.99, $99.99 or $299.99, even if retailers want you to believe that.